Shadows Fall: Fire from the Sky, final tours and hiatus (2012–2020)

 In late 2011, Shadows Fall entered the studio to begin recording their seventh studio album.
 While in the studio, they held live video streams to discuss the progress of the album and answer questions from fans.
 It was the first to be produced by Adam Dutkiewicz since the band's original studio release Somber Eyes to the Sky.
 Fire from the Sky was released on May 15, 2012 through Razor & Tie.
 Many of the lyrics touched upon the apocalypse, inspired by the end of the Mayan calendar in 2012.
 The album debuted at number 38 on the Billboard 200 and was met with positive reception.
 J. Andrew, writing for Metal Injection, said “this album probably has the best mix of vocal styles of any Shadows Fall release.”
 Revolver Magazine added “Fire From the Sky is suitably heavy, grim but not ridiculous, and its best songs will remind listeners of Metallica."
 In late 2012, the band headlined the Party To The Apocalypse 2012 tour with God Forbid starring Shadows Fall, God Forbid, Thy Will Be Done and Trumpet The Harlot.
-On January 11, 2013, it was announced that guitarist Jonathan Donais would be joining Anthrax on their upcoming Metal Alliance Tour and on August 13, Donais was confirmed as a full Anthrax member.
+On January 11, 2013, it was announced that guitarist Jonathan Donais would be joining Anthrax on their upcoming Metal Alliance Tour.
+From late January to the middle of February of that year, Shadows Fall served as a supporting act on Hatebreed’s US tour, Felipe Rosa filled in for Donasis on guitar.
+On August 13, Donais was confirmed as a full Anthrax member.
+During the Fall of that year the band toured North America with Hatebreed once again along with The Acacia Strain.